Clone High: Revival

 Lord and Miller have stated that they have "considered" a live-action film adaptation of the series.
 In 2014, they explained that as they at that time were under contract with Fox, Lawrence had a television deal at Warner Bros.
 Television and the rights to Clone High were owned by MTV/Viacom, it would be difficult to resurrect the show.
 References to Clone High are present in their later productions: the duo admitted many jokes in 22 Jump Street were "ripped off straight from Clone High", while Forte also voices a Lego version of Lincoln in The Lego Movie (2014), and the original version of Lincoln in America: The Motion Picture (2021).
 In a Grantland article from 2014, the two joked that "our entire career has just been about getting Clone High back on the air".
 In the 2018 film Spider-Man: Into the Spider-Verse, produced by Lord and Miller, a billboard, designed in parody to the original poster for 22 Jump Street, appears promoting a movie titled Clone College, starring Abe and JFK.

-In March 2020, Lord and Miller brought the first pitch of the revival to HBO Max (currently Max) on Zoom, along with others.
+In March 2020, Lord and Miller brought the first pitch of the revival to HBO Max on Zoom, along with others.
 On July 2, 2020, it was announced that a revival of the series was in development at MTV Entertainment Studios, with creators Phil Lord, Christopher Miller and Bill Lawrence returning; it was also revealed that original series writer Erica Rivinoja would serve as showrunner of the series, while also co-writing the pilot with Lord and Miller.
 On February 10, 2021, the series was ordered for two seasons by HBO Max.
 On June 23, 2021, Christopher Miller revealed the title of the revival's first episode as "Let's Try This Again".
 On September 16, 2021, Tara Billinger, who is known for Paul Rudish's Mickey Mouse universe and created Long Gone Gulch, announced that she would be serving as art director.
 On October 29, 2022, Miller announced via Twitter, that the revival would premiere in the first half of 2023.
 On November 2, 2022, Lord, Miller, and Billinger posted teasers of the show on their Twitter pages.
 On January 28, 2023, the unfinished first episode of the revival was leaked.